fpark7/Native2Native/README.md

 ##

 ### About
 Our hackathon project for Hack.UVA 2018.
-[According to the US Census](https://www.census.gov/hhes/socdemo/language/data/acs/PAA_2005_AbilityandEarnings.pdf), there is a high correlation between English speaking ability and employment rate, as well as self confidence.
+[According to the US Census](https://www.census.gov/hhes/socdemo/language/data/acs/PAA_2005_AbilityandEarnings.pdf), there is a high correlation between English speaking ability and employment rate, as well as self-confidence.
 This clearly puts immigrants and non-native speakers at a disadvantage in the United States.
 [Image from US Census](https://www.census.gov/hhes/socdemo/language/data/acs/PAA_2005_AbilityandEarnings.pdf)

 <a href="url"><img src="https://github.com/fpark7/Native2Native/blob/master/assets/graph.png" align="middle" width=60% ></a>
 <br>